 The lovely Elisabeth Bailey, author of A Taste of the Maritimes: Local, Seasonal Recipes the Whole Year Round, kindly submitted this book review.
-This will hopefully be the first of a series of reviews of books in our little FAC library.
-A full list of books can be found here.

 You probably already know that Nova Scotia is a hotbed of season extension (so to speak), but were you aware that one of the foremost experts and authors in the field is a native daughter of the province?

 Niki Jabbour of Tantallon, who has long been the host of The Weekend Gardener on News 95.7 FM, published The Year-Round Vegetable Gardener earlier this year.
 Now, I’m not a fan of the phrase “instant classic”, but in this case I find myself forced to make an exception.

 Jabbour’s text gives the information I am always searching for in gardening books but rarely find, and never as well organized as it is here.
 Each vegetable has its own section with information on exactly when to start seedlings inside, when to plant outside, how to care for plants, how to recognize that a vegetable is ready for harvest, when to plant for fall or winter harvest.
 She also makes recommendations for specific varietals, something I especially appreciate given the dizzying dozens of choices listed in my seed catalogues—none of which are about to tell you that something WON’T grow well in your environment!